 Team Nordic Arctic is a cross-border project between Northen Norway, Northern Sweden and Northern Finland led by ProTromsø, Umeå kommun and Business Oulu, with the main aim to strenghten the business collaboration between the three countries.
 During the first project year, Team Nordic Arctic have created various meeting places and arenas for B2B matchmaking and networking events in the North Nordics.
 Today we will get the opportunity to meet and hear from several of the entrepreneurs who will share their experiences with east-west collaborations in the north.
 We will ask the questions of what does it take to succeed with as a young entrepreneur in the Arctic, what are the benefits of creating your own company in the north, and what can we as support mechanisms contribute to their national and international success?

-Ida Rørvik, general manager Tromsø Sentrum Association (TBC)
+- Ida Rørvik, general manager Tromsø Sentrum Association

 Thursday March 27